ryansturmer/tableview/docs/quickstart.rst

   >>> print table.data
   [['Name', 'Age', 'Drink', 'Color'], ['Ryan', 30, 'Tea', 'Purple'], ['Michael', 31, 'Coffee', 'Blue'], ['Keith', 40, 'Tea', 'Maroon'], ['Brent', 26, 'Coffee', 'Blue'], ['Craig', ??, 'Bourbon', 'Turquoise']]

 The ``tableview.load`` function uses the file extension to determine how to parse the file.
-A .csv extension indicates comma-separated-values, and any other extension is assumed to be tab-separated text.
+A .tsv, .txt, or .tab extension indicates tab-separated-values, and any other extension is assumed to be comma-separated text.
+If a file-like object is passed that has no ``name`` attribute, the text is read and commas and tabs are counted.
+If the file has more tabs than commas, it is presumed to be tab separated.
+If it has more commas than tabs, it is presumed to be comma separated.